zodb/zodbshootout/README.txt

 configuration file.
 The configuration file contains a list of databases to test, in ZConfig format.
 The script deletes all data from each of the databases, then writes and reads the databases while taking measurements.
-Finally, the script produces a tabular summary of objects written or read per second in each configuration.
+Finally, the script produces a tabular summary of objects written or read per second in each configuration. ``zodbshootout`` uses the names of the databases defined in the configuration file as the table column names.

-**Repeated Warning**: ``zodbshootout`` deletes all data from all databases specified in the configuration file.
+**Warning**: Again, ``zodbshootout`` **deletes all data** from all databases specified in the configuration file.
 Do not configure it to open production databases!